Sittensen murders: Background

 The Lin Yue Restaurant (年余酒樓) was a Chinese restaurant located on Hamburger Straße in the centre of Sittensen, 20 km from Rotenburg an der Wümme, being situated about halfway between Bremen and Hamburg.
 The town, connected directly to the A1 motorway, had around 5,500 residents at the time of the crime.

+The Lin Yue was run by married couple Danny and Anny Fan, who both had Hong Kong Chinese backgrounds.
+Their daughter was born in 2004.
+The Fan family was described as well-off and popular in town.
+Later reports claim that Danny Fan intended to sell his restaurant for €200,000, with his wife Anny planning to work as a shoe saleswoman.

 The restaurant name means "Year's Surplus", also translated to "one who had a lot of money left at year's end".
 It opened in December 1997 and was situated in a three-story mixed-use development.
 The restaurant, consisting of the dining area, kitchen, pantry, and employee room, was situated on the first floor.
 The top floor housed apartment spaces, with one being rented as an office for the Lin Yue.
 A driving school was operated out of the ground floor.
-The Lin Yue was run by married couple Danny and Anny Fan, who both had Hong Kong Chinese backgrounds.
-Their daughter was born in 2004.
-The Fan family was described as well-off and popular in town.
-Later reports claim that Danny Fan intended to sell his restaurant for €200,000, with his wife Anny planning to work as a shoe saleswoman.